Quicr/quicr-arch-spec/moq-arch.md

 - Subscribers to express interest in the named objects
 - Delivery tree made up of one or more Relays to allow the flow of the named objects.

-In the following subsections, 2 common QuicR delivery tree architectures are non-normatively discussed
+In the following subsections, two common QuicR delivery tree architectures are non-normatively discussed

 ## QuicR Delivery Network Architecture with Origin as the only Relay Function.